krischer/instaseis/Readme.md

 is done with sphinx and will be hosted somewhere as soon as the project becomes open to the public.

-To build the documentations locally run
+To build the documentation locally run

 ```bash
 $ pip install sphinx sphinx-bootstrap-theme